MIbnEKhalid/processhitman/README.md

 # Process Hitman
-Use Alt+F5 to kill any process, more efficiently than Alt+F4
+Use Windows Key + Alt + F5 to kill any process, more efficiently than Alt+F4

 *Have you ever been in a situation where an application stops responding, gets stuck in a loading screen, or is just annoying.
 You immediately press Alt+F4, but the application doesn't shut down?*